 Phone for free 0800 688 5463

-Community Connect Bay of Plenty has lists community groups for Tauranga, and the wider region.
+Citizens Advice Bureau has lists of community groups for Tauranga, and the wider region.

 Rotorua has many voluntary organisations and community services.
 Go to the council site for more details.

 Resident and Ratepayer Organisations